vlevit/notify-send.sh/README.md

 notify-send.sh is a drop-in replacement for notify-send (from libnotify) with ability to update and close existing notifications.
-The only dependency is gdbus (from glib2).
+The dependencies are bash and gdbus (shipped with glib2).

 ## Usage